-The Hispanic population in Anne Arundel County has expanded significantly in the recent years, from 6.1% (32,902) of all residents on the 2010 U.S. Census to 8.1% (46,659) in 2018, according to the Census Bureau's Population Estimates Program report.
-Community leaders and

-8 https://www.aacc.edu/costs-and-paying/credit-costs-and-payment/credit-tuition-and-fees/ organizations predict that the 2020 Census will show a significant increase in the Spanishspeaking population.11 Anne Arundel Community College offers numerous programs that lead to high-demand professions that often require students to work with Spanish-speaking co-workers, clients, and other community members.
+The Hispanic population in Anne Arundel County has expanded significantly in the recent years, from 6.1% (32,902) of all residents on the 2010 U.S., to 9.4% on the 2020 U.S. Census.12 Anne Arundel Community College offers numerous programs that lead to high-demand professions that often require students to work with Spanish-speaking coworkers, clients, and other community members.
 The Maryland Department of Labor has published Maryland's Occupational Projections for Workforce Information and Performance for 2016-2026.
-This document is meant to "Identify the state's rapidly-growing, stable or declining occupations and indicate the projected demand for workers in occupations."
+This document is meant to "Identify the state's rapidlygrowing, stable or declining occupations and indicate the projected demand for workers in occupations."
 For example, the state predicts an increased need of: 27.07% more physical therapist aides, 26.78% more physical therapist assistants, 18.10% more health support occupations, 26.45% more medical assistants, 7.81% more ambulance drivers and attendants, 6.77% more childcare workers, 7.66% more teacher assistants, 10.68% more construction trade workers, 8.25% more landscaping and groundskeeping workers, 8.46% more food service managers, 18.89% more home health aides, and 24.07% more occupational therapy aides.
-Of all of the mid-level entry jobs listed above, law enforcement personnel is the only profession not projected to increase between 2016 and 2026.12 The ability to communicate with Spanish-speaking individuals in these fields can improve the effectiveness of workers and can be life saving in some.
+Of all of the mid-level entry jobs listed above, law enforcement personnel is the only profession not projected to increase between 2016 and 2026.13 A majority of these fields fall within the broad umbrella of health professions and will be better served by the certificate program with the proposed updates.
+The ability to communicate with Spanish-speaking individuals in these fields can improve the effectiveness of workers and can be life saving in some.